Jontom01/NarrativeMapper/README.md

    OPENAI_API_KEY="your-api-key-here"
 ```

-the package will automatically load your key using python-dotenv.
+The package will automatically load your key using python-dotenv.
 (Make sure to keep your .env file private and add it to your .gitignore if you're using Git.)

 *Option 1: High-Level Class-Based Interface*